Skip to content

 1. Control Distractions

-• Turn off notifications
+• Switch off notifications

 • Limit social media

-1. Break Tasks into Smaller Steps
+1. Break tasks into smaller Steps

 1. Use Deadlines (Even Self-Imposed)

-Deadlines create urgency and accountability.
+Deadlines are a source of urgency and accountability.

 1. Follow a Study Routine

-Consistency builds discipline and reduces procrastination.
+Consistent behavior builds discipline and decreases procrastination.

 1. Take Smart Breaks

-Breaks improve focus and prevent burnout.
+Breaks can help you focus and prevent burning out.

 1. Sleep Properly